openprovider/tags/README.md

 		fmt.Println("No, the tee has not black or green options.")
 	}

-	fmt.Println("Is this tee green with sugar?")
+	// We ask fot strict match "green" and "sugar" fmt.Println("Is this tee green with sugar?")
 	query = tags.Tags{"+green", "+sugar"}